 Chinese insurer Anbang's ex-boss jailed 18 years for fraud

-[SHANGHAI] A Chinese court jailed the former high-flying head of troubled Anbang Insurance Group for 18 years on Thursday for defrauding the company of more than US$10 billion.
+A CHINESE court jailed the former high-flying head of troubled Anbang Insurance Group for 18 years on Thursday for defrauding the company of more than US$10 billion.

 The court found him guilty of defrauding Anbang of more than 65 billion yuan following a trial in March.